skyrichardson/bulk-email-sender/README.md

 ## Log

+### 2023-12-05
+Use compare.py to get recent 8 registrations.
+Send all 3 templates to amalaarasu@gmail.com

 ### 2023-12-04
 Use compare.py to get recent 8 registrations.
 Then Send them prior email sequences.
 Send 8 template 01.
 Send 8 template 02.
 Send 42 template 03